Best daily deals

 PBS

 Here’s an excellent way to keep the kids entertained for free.
 PBS Kids provides full episodes of educational cartoons and learning entertainment for children, from Curious George to Sesame Street.
-You can watch local TV channels and see what’s airing on your PBS station from the Live section.
+You can watch local TV channels and see what’s airing on your PBS station in the Live section.
 As a bonus, a simple user interface makes navigating easy for kids.

 FAQs